JonathanVrijsen/Comnet-Messenger/README.md

 ### Logout

-In one client window, a user can be logged out and logged in again without losing any information.
+In one client window, any user can be logged out and logged in again without losing any information.

 <img alt="Logout" src="https://github.com/JonathanVrijsen/Comnet-Messenger/blob/main/src/Images/Logout.gif" title="Logout"/>